CoCo: Controllable Counterfactuals for Evaluating Dialogue State Trackers: Experiments

-Table~\ref{table:human_result} shows the results.
-We can see that the human evaluators could not distinguish between the MultiWOZ's human utterance and our generated utterance.
+We can see that CoCo(ori) generated conversations are almost as human-like as original conversations.
 Furthermore, \textsc{CoCo}(ori) generated slightly more ``correct'' responses than the original utterances in MultiWoZ 2.1.
 A presumable reason is that annotation errors exist in MultiWoZ 2.1, while our \textsc{CoCo} are trained on recently released cleaner MultiWoZ 2.2, making generated data have higher quality.
-The second setting is to evaluate \textsc{CoCo}(freq)-, \textsc{CoCo}(neu)- and \textsc{CoCo}(rare)-generated data, as they hurt the DST models' accuracy significantly as show in Figure~\ref{fig:main_result}, and we need to verify the quality of the generated utterances.
-All three variants of the \textsc{CoCo}-generated conversations consistently outperform human response in term of the turn-level belief state correctness.
-Although \textsc{CoCo}(neu) and \textsc{CoCo}(rare) are slightly less human-like than the original human response, \textsc{CoCo}(freq)-generated utterances are found to be difficult to distinguish from the original human utterances.
+In addition, all three variants of the \textsc{CoCo}-generated conversations consistently outperform human response in terms of the turn-level belief state correctness.
+Although \textsc{CoCo}(neu) and \textsc{CoCo}(rare) are slightly less human-like than the original human response, \textsc{CoCo}(freq)-generated utterances have similar human-likeness as original ones.
 These results demonstrate the effectiveness of our proposed approach in generating not only high-fidelity but also human-like user utterances, proving its potential to be adopted as part of robustness evaluation of DST models.